Looking for the Pinterest Strategy Checklist? Download it here to help

 Group boards work like any other board on Pinterest, except there are multiple contributors pinning content to the board.
 They already have a built in audience - even before you've built your own.

 Let me give you a specific example.
-At the moment, my Pinterest Account has 770 followers.
-One of the group boards I'm contributing to has 17,436 followers AND 1.3K contributors!
+At the moment, my Pinterest Account has 1.5 thousand followers.
+One of the group boards I'm contributing to has 17,436 followers!

 When you pin quality content to your own boards, you're sharing content with your followers and building your account authority on Pinterest, which will help bring you more visibility and traffic over time.